Armitage1982/NamingConventions/README.md

 | **Local variable**        | **camelCase**  | public class Object { public Do() { int index = 0; } } |

 Basically use PascalCase everywhere except for parameters, local variable and Private Field.

-**Private Field** is subject to many interpretations but I find this solution elegant and it works well with Visual Studio encapsulation helper so I adopted it
+**Private Field** is subject to many interpretations but I find this solution elegant and it works well with the Visual Studio encapsulation helper so I adopted it

 ___